 Level Three: Advanced Scene Work

-We will cover everything you need to know to make your scenes more compelling including story arc, cuts and edits, scene assists, and juggling multiple plotlines.Sign up now
+After learning the basics of improv comedy in our Level One and new skills in our Level Two class, it’s time to add some depth to your scene work.
+We will cover everything you need to know to make your scenes more compelling, including story arc, cuts and edits, scene assists, and juggling multiple plot lines.

 Level Four: Individualized Improv Work